923310233/tom-Note/论文阅读/iOS Applications.md

+## 总结

+First, to collect and analyze apps, we need to download, decrypt, and parse the executable, a process that leverages iTunes’ unique download interface with a special decryption method to expedite app collection. 我们的收集方法只需要使用两个苹果账号和两台越狱的iOS设备，每天就可以下载和解密超过5000个应用，

+Second, to improve the accuracy and efficiency of our vetting results, we write an “addon” which evaluates the network interface on the fly.
+To expedite the automated analysis, we leverage an on-demand inter-procedural [70] data-flow analysis tool to restore the implicit call introduced by the message dispatch property [24] of Objective-C or SWIFT runtime.

+Third, to deal with the obscure documentation of system and third-party network services, we propose a call stack based collection method that overcomes the limitations of the current class-clustering based third-party library identification [67].
+In our method, we first identify system network service APIs by traveling the call stack of each app; then third- party network service libraries can be distinguished through similarity analysis on the runtime call stack.

 ## 介绍

 iOS’s network architecture is built on top of BSD sockets.
 When acting as a resource provider, the app turns the iOS device into a server to provide services to a client once a connection is established.